SamAJames/chess/README.md

 # chess
-Trialing collaborative work on GitHub by developing a chess game
+Trialing collaborative work on GitHub by developing a chess game in Python.

 Authors:
 Hayden Isaac, Sam James